 Based on the extremely strong occupancy rates among all LIHTC developments included in the survey, and most notably within Jenny Greene Apartments (the only tax credit project within Hardeeville proper), the construction of the proposal will not have any adverse impact on existing affordable rental properties.
-Considering future demographic growth anticipated for the PMA, as well as the attractiveness of the immediate area, affordable housing will continue to be in demand locally.
+Considering future demographic growth anticipated for the PMA, as well as the lack of a comparable senior tax credit option locally, pent-up demand for affordable senior housing is likely within the immediate area.